nlopez59/MortgageWorkspace/WaaS_Setup/readme.md

 ## A beginners guide to Cobol CICS/DB2 application development
 This was written for those new to zOS application development.
-Its a very very basic walkthrough of the IBM sample 'MortgageApplication' (MortApp) included in this repo.
-This outlines how it works, and the various CICS and DB2 system level configurations it uses.
+Its a __very__ basic walkthrough of the IBM sample 'MortgageApplication' (MortApp) included in this repo.
+This outlines how the application is designed and various  infrastructure components required to make it run on a new system like a WaaS 3.1 stock image.

-As a aid, links to external material are included for further learning.
+As a aid, links to external reference material are included for further research and learning.

 #### zOS Development - Foundational concepts
 Mainframe programs are written mostly in Cobol.
 Others can be in Assembler, PLI and other programming languages.
 Applications are composed of one or more programs and be a mix of languages.
 Programs are designed to meet some specific business feature/solution.
 Applications and the data they process can be either interactive (online) or batch.